 Anne told a story in which about a decade ago the HTML parser was standardized.
 Prior to that time browsers implemented HTML in a variety of ways which meant new specifications and standards were unreasonably difficult to agree upon and implement.
 Once they got behind a standard strategy of parsing HTML a great deal of progress was enabled.
 That work is leveraged as the underlying primitive for many of the features we are working on today.
 The point of the story, so far as I understood it, is that progress on the web platform requires a sort of "archaeology" in which you unearth the underlying primitives in our existing systems to propose meaningful ways of moving them forward.
 He noted a lot of things need some archaeological work done, namely styling form controls and content editing.

 All of the above happened in about thirty minutes, it was wonderful.
-Afterwards we split up into the barcamp sessions in which I attended.
+Afterward, we split up into the barcamp sessions in which I attended.

 I considered posting my notes about the discussions and topics covered in these sessions but I think that content is best explored in the meeting minutes found on the events lanyrd page.